Parent comparing baby tracker apps on their phone

 An ultra-simple, lightweight tracker for parents who want basic logging without any complexity.

 What it does well.
 The interface is deliberately minimal with a fast learning curve and a tiny file size.
-Everything is free with no premium tier at all.
-No account is required, and logging is designed purely for speed.
+The free tier is capable for basic solo logging, and you can start using it on one device without registering an account.
+Logging is designed for speed.

 8. Napper - Best Sleep-Focused Alternative to Huckleberry